How Does LendingTree Get Paid?

 6. Repay what you borrowed

 Your first loan payment will be due about 30 days after you’ve received the funds.
 Be sure to make on-time payments.
-If you can’t afford to pay, contact your lender immediately — it may have options to postpone or temporarily lower your payment.
+If you can’t afford to pay, contact your lender immediately — they may allow you to postpone or temporarily lower your payment.

 Where to find a $10,000 loan

-Your current bank or credit union could be a great place to find a $10,000 personal loan, especially if you have excellent credit.
-This could also be a good option if you prefer the in-person experience that a bank or credit union can provide.
+Your current bank or credit union could be a great place to find a $10,000 personal loan, especially if you have excellent credit and prefer the in-person experience that a bank or credit union provides.

 On the other hand, you can apply from the convenience of your own home if you’re working with an online lender.
 Online personal loan lenders also tend to have less strict eligibility requirements, which could be ideal if you have fair credit.